StratifyLabs/API/libraries/VarAPI/README.md

 ## Strings

-Strings use one of three string types:
+Strings use one of three types:

 - `StringView`: wrapper for C++17 `std::string_view`
-- `StackString<int size>`: Template class for fixed buffer size strings
+- `StackString<int size>`: Template class for fixed buffer-sized strings (on the stack)
 - `String`: wrapper for C++ `std::string` (uses dynamic memory allocation for longer strings)

 **StringView**